Krafty-Unicorn/kraftyunicorn/fairs.markdown

 # Where you can find me!

-# YMCA Small Business Fair

-# Holiday Bazaar at A&H Farm in Manhattan, KS
+Holiday Bazaar at A&H Farm in Manhattan, KS
 Sunday December 17, 2023
 11am- 5pm